janelia-flyem/dvid/README.md

 download and build the specified storage engine (e.g., leveldb), Go language support, and all required Go packages.

 You may choose a storage engine via the CMake variables DVID_BACKEND and DVID_BACKEND_DEPEND in the CMakeLists.txt file.

 To build DVID using buildem, do the following steps:

     % cd /path/to/dvid/dir
     % mkdir build
+    % cd build
     % cmake -D BUILDEM_DIR=/path/to/buildem/dir ..

 If you haven't built with that buildem directory before, do the additional steps: